heiskr/drab.css/README.md

 4. Use the same border-width on form.
 5. Add a little padding to input and button.
 6. Update button colors.
+7. Block-level labels. \*

 ### Table

 1. Use padding not border-spacing on tables.
 2. Align everything left in table cells by default.
-3. Add zebra-striping to tables. \*
+3. Add horizontal rules to tables. \*
 4. Add color to separate thead and tfoot.

 \* – These styles are a bit more opinionated and would be outside (3) above.

 ## Alternatives

-The "Very Lightweight" section of [troxler/awesome-css-frameworks](https://github.com/troxler/awesome-css-frameworks#very-lightweight) has several stylesheets with few to no classes.

-I have a second sheet as well,
+A second sheet,

 `<link rel="stylesheet" href="https://heiskr.com/drab.css/css/drabutil.min.css">`

-Which includes some [minor utility classes](https://github.com/heiskr/drab.css/blob/master/css/drabutil.partial.css) with a standardized name format.
+includes some [minor utility classes](https://github.com/heiskr/drab.css/blob/master/css/drabutil.partial.css) with a consistent name format.